 ROMANIA, THE DANUBE - BLACK SEA CANAL

-Work was stopped in 1953 and, after a parody of a trial, two state-employed engineers, who were not camp internees, were shot for allegedly sabotaging the project.
+Work was stopped in 1953 and, after a parody of a trial, two state-employed engineers, who weren't camp internees, were shot for allegedly sabotaging the project.
+It was a cover-up for the bad quality of the machinery imported from the USSR, a fact that none dared to admit.
 Interestingly enough, for a long period (approximately 1955 - 1990) this stamp was banned from the Romanian catalogues and from the state philatelic commerce.
-It was a sore reminder of a never finished canal - a project that those in power felt that it should be as soon as possible forgotten .
+It was a sore reminder of a never finished canal - a project that those who had the power felt that it should be as soon as possible forgotten.

-Please notice on the material presented above the evolution of the name of the country from Republica Populara Romana toward the Republica Socialista Romania.
+Please note on the material presented above the evolution of the name of the country from Republica Populara Romana toward the Republica Socialista Romania.
 Neither translation nor further comments are necessary.

 Site's Banner